 The Honors Program is open to any student who meets appropriate general and departmental criteria.
 Honors classes are designed to provide strongly-motivated students with a more in-depth or cross-disciplinary curriculum and a highly interactive classroom experience.
 Typical assignments emphasize critical thinking, extensive reading, writing and student presentations and critiques.
 Activities may also include opportunity for individual research projects, close interaction with faculty and participation in community and cultural events.
 The Honors Program can be found in all disciplines (vocational, liberal arts, fine arts, sciences, business, etc.).
-For specific criteria and other information, please consult the schedule of classes or contact one of your campus Honors Coordinators Carmen Jay, at 619-388-7532, or via email at cjay@sdccd.edu or Adrian Arancibia, at 619-388-7421 or via email at aarancib@sdccd.edu.
+For specific criteria and other information, please consult the schedule of classes or contact one of your campus Honors Coordinators Carmen Jay, at cjay@sdccd.edu, or Naomi Grisham, at ngrisham@sdccd.edu.